 In July 2015, the Company entered into a manufacturing services agreement with Lonza Ltd, or ("Lonza") for the processing, development and manufacturing of the active pharmaceutical ingredient ("API") in its lead product candidate, vonapanitase.
 Under the agreement, the Company will issue purchase orders authorizing Lonza to manufacture API batches and will pay for the services and batches in accordance with terms and assumptions in the agreement and to be set forth in a project plan.
-As of June 30, 2017, the Company has issued a purchase order for 7.6 million Swiss Francs, approximately \$7.9 million at current exchange rates, for the manufacturing of three batches to commence in July 2017 and one batch to commence by the end of 2019.
-No services have been rendered under this purchase order as of June 30, 2017.
+As of September, 30, 2017, the Company has issued a purchase order for 7.6 million Swiss Francs, approximately \$7.8 million at current exchange rates, for the manufacturing of three batches that commenced in July 2017 and one batch to commence by the end of 2019.
+As of September 30, 2017, nearly all of the services related to the three batches that commenced in July 2017 have been rendered under this purchase order.

-Future minimum payments required under operating leases as of June 30, 2017 are summarized as follows (in thousands):
+Future minimum payments required under operating leases as of September 30, 2017 are summarized as follows (in thousands):

 Year Ending December 31: Amount

-2017 86
+2017 44

-2018 84
+2018 270

+2019 207

-Total minimum lease payments \$ 170
+Total minimum lease payments \$ 521

 In addition to the base rent, the Company is also responsible for its share of operating expenses and real estate taxes, in accordance with the terms of the lease agreement.
-As of June 30, 2017, the Company has provided a security deposit in the amount of \$14,000 to the lessor.
+In August 2017, the Company extended its lease until September 30, 2019.
+Pursuant to the lease amendment, the Company has provided a security deposit in the amount of \$22,000 to the lessor.